 Every fish tank needs a filtration medium to clean the water.
-And each of the filters needs filter media in it.
-The purpose of a filter in the fish tank is to eliminate fish waste, excess food, floating dirt particle from the tank water.
-Filtration is necessary for every type of the aquarium because it keeps the water clear and also keeps the inhabitants healthy and safe.
-One of the most common topics comes up repeatedly is aquarium filter media type and the order of placing media.
+And each of the filters may it be a simple sponge filter or a Hang on the back filter or a canister filter or an advance filter sump filter, needs filter media in it.
+The purpose of a filter in the fish tank is to eliminate fish waste, excess food, floating dirt particles from the tank water.
+Filtration is necessary for every type of aquarium because it keeps the water clear and also keeps the inhabitants healthy and safe.
+One of the most common topics that come up repeatedly is the types of aquarium filter media and the order of placing media.

-There are primarily three types of aquarium filter media, used to carry out filtration in an aquarium.
+There are primarily three types of aquarium filter media that is used to carry out filtration in an aquarium.
 This includes Biological Media, Mechanical Media, and Chemical Media, each serving a different but vital purpose.

 The Three Aquarium Filter Media Type:

 One of the best types of filtration media is Biomedia or Biological Media.
 Biological media is placed after the mechanical filter media and before chemical media.
 This is because bio-media houses beneficial bacteria or nitrifying bacteria that help breaking down dissolved solid waste into a less toxic form.
 Therefore the media must not be clogged.

 The media provide a physical surface for the bacteria to grow on.
 If your bio-media is clogged, the flow of oxygen will be impeded risking the beneficial bacteria to die.